WORLD TEENAGE REPORTING Project

 WORLD TEENAGE REPORTING Project - TOLERANCE PROFILES CHALLENGE

-Launched on the the United Nations International Day for Tolerance, 16 November, and spanning Human Rights Month in December, this project challenged teenage journalists worldwide to profile champions of tolerance, their peers who were leading in the quest to get along, or they could profile worthy adults who were succeeding in that quest.
-The showcase of their stories will be published here on 24 January 2021, International Day of Education.
+Launched on the the United Nations International Day for Tolerance, 16 November, and spanning Human Rights Month in December, this project challenged teenage journalists worldwide to profile champions of tolerance, their peers who were leading in the quest to get along, or worthy adults who were succeeding in that quest.
+The showcase of their stories was published on 24 January 2021, International Day of Education.

 TIME FRAME: FALL 2020 - SPRING 2022